ryanramage/hyper-http-proxy/README.md

 curl localhost:8000/pokedex.json
 ```

-I cant figure out the best way to make the stream close....
+Its now all working, but we use a hacky way to know the server secret stream is done.